divayg/First_Contribution/README.md

 ---
 ## What next ??

-* If you want to contribute more I am creating a starters project where you can add your details, It will show your details on card on contributors.
+* If you want to contribute more I am creating a starters project to create a awareness website.
 [Visit](https://github.com/divayg/First_Contribution/tree/master/project)

 * I will be needing translation for this in other languages to help other developers to contribute.*(Will be added soon)*